maxhalanen/tmcpu/README.md

-## This repo contains nothing yet

-Here will lay a CPU
+## This repo implements a RISC-V RV32I processor in Verilog.
+It is a work in progress